 Please note: Students are not allowed to self-carry medications while at school and must come to the clinic to receive all medications from the nurse.
 The only exceptions are life-saving medications for children who have been trained to self-medicate (e.g. insulin, epipens, inhalers).
 Please notify us if you would like your child to self-carry any medication, as we will still need the appropriate paperwork on file in the clinic.

-As mentioned in our MPCS Family Reunion Plan to get back to campus, MPCS has now hired two additional nurses and created an additional clinic space!
+As mentioned in our MPCS Family Reunion Plan to get back to campus, MPCS has now hired two additional nursing staff and created an additional clinic space!
 Click here to read the clinic COVID-19 protocol.
 Email firstname.lastname@example.org if you need assistance or would like to arrange a special meeting.

 Julie Baute, R.N.